: A Comprehensive 5,000-Word Comparison

 Silver requires higher-purity refining, while brass is a pre-mixed alloy.

-3. Casting Methods for Pendants & Components
+3. Casting Methods for Pendants & Componentes

 UM.
 925 Silver Casting (Investment Casting)